AwalaApp/specs/rs000-core.md

 Completing one relay MAY involve hops with different bindings.
 For example, the CRC between a user gateway and a relayer could use [CoSocket](rs004-cosocket.md), whilst the CRC between the relayer and the relaying gateway could use [CogRPC](rs008-cogrpc.md).

 The node sending a cargo MUST NOT remove it until the peer has acknowledged its receipt.
-The acknowledgement MUST be sent after the cargo is safely stored -- Consequently, if the cargo is being saved to disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync) (on Unix-like systems) or [`FlushFileBuffers`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-flushfilebuffers) (on Windows).
+The acknowledgement MUST be sent after the cargo is safely stored -- Consequently, if the cargo is being saved to a local disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync) (on Unix-like systems) or [`FlushFileBuffers`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-flushfilebuffers) (on Windows).

 A gateway MAY provide the relayer with a CCA so that the relayer can collect cargo from its peer gateway.